v3io/tutorials/data-ingestion-and-preparation/README.md

 Nuclio serverless functions can sustain high workloads with very low latencies, thus making them very useful for building an event-driven applications with strict latency requirements.

-For more information about Nuclio, see the platform's [serverless introduction](https://www.iguazio.com/docs/intro/latest-release/serverless/).
+For more information about Nuclio, see [the platform's Nuclio service overview](https://www.iguazio.com/docs/v3.0/services/app-services/nuclio/).

 <a id="data-ingest-streams-platform"></a>